jundalisay/spblist/content/en/research/kepler/harmony/book-1/intro2.md

 They think that:
 - the “Elements” is so called because Euclid knew every kind of propositions, problems, and theorems, for every kind of quantities.
  <!-- and of the arts concerned with them, whereas the book is called -->
-- the “Elementary Primer” which is the first in the chain of propositions
+- the “Elementary Primer” is the first in the chain of propositions

 <!-- from its form, because the following proposition always depends on the preceding one right up to the last one of the last Book (and partly also that of the ninth Book), which cannot do without any of the previous ones.  -->